 The World Health Organization Framework Convention on Tobacco Control (FCTC) states that there is “a fundamental and irreconcilable conflict between the tobacco industry’s interests and public health policy interests.”
 This, coupled with the industry’s business practices, confirms that PMI is in no position to offer opinions, let alone lead a dialogue, about transforming society for the better.

-The tobacco industry could undermine Asia’s future
+The tobacco industry could undermine the future of Asia

 At the most fundamental level, Asia’s future is its youth—who tobacco companies need to recruit to replace the millions of adult customers who quit, or die because of their products.

 Evidence suggests PMI targets youth in Asia and around the world, and experts are sounding the alarm that the industry seems to be creating a new epidemic by getting young people hooked on its new tobacco and nicotine products.

 And then there are the young tobacco users of today.
 As Olczak tries to distract from the industry’s tarnished reputation, these young people are likely to suffer ill health or die prematurely because of the products his company sells.

 Simply put, giving PMI’s CEO a platform to speak about the prospects for Asia’s future legitimizes a messenger and a message that marketing addictive, harmful products to youth is OK.

 Philip Morris’ participation undermines ad bans and puts world leaders at risk of violating the FCTC